-Look out for the use of foreach and the possibility to register all these different back ends in other R packages, e.g. plyr uses foreach as parallel backend and BiocParallel supports any %dopar% adapter as well!
+Look out for the use of foreach (and the possibility to register all these different back ends) in other R packages!

 https://docs.ropensci.org/targets/

 ... and beyond: the targets package

 - The targets package is a Make-like pipeline toolkit for statistics and data science in R - maintain a reproducible workflow without repeating yourself - skip costly runtime for tasks that are already up to date - run the necessary computation with implicit parallel computing - abstract files as R objects - A fully up-to-date targets pipeline is tangible evidence that the output aligns with the code and data, which substantiates trust in the results